giacomobettas/anomaly-autoencoder-keras-generator/data/README.md

 # Data Folder

-This folder contains the image data used to train and validate the convolutional autoencoder.
+This folder contains the image data used to train, validate, and evaluate the convolutional autoencoder.

 The expected structure is: